 Dinosaur National Monument

-As of April 7, 2020, Dinosaur National Monument’s Quarry Visitor Center and the Quarry Exhibit Hall have closed until further notice.
+Dinosaur National Monument’s Quarry Visitor Center and the Quarry Exhibit Hall are closed until further notice.
 The monument bookstore operated by Intermountain Natural History Association inside the Quarry Visitor Center is also closed.
-The online store can be found here: https://futuresite.inhaweb.com.
+The online store can be found here: futuresite.inhaweb.com.

 All river trips/operations in Dinosaur National Monument are canceled until further notice.
 All monument campgrounds are closed.
 All backcountry camping is suspended including camping at the Ely Creek designated backcountry sites in Jones Hole.